HONOURABLEQURAN/Translation/README.md

-# English Translation of Honourable QURAN
+# English Translation Of HONOURABLE QURAN

-9:128-129 are from satan! <b>NOT FROM my LORD THE MOST SACRED FREE FROM ALL deficincies!</b>
+9:128-129 are from satan! <b>NOT FROM my LORD MOST SACRED FREE FROM ALL deficincies!</b>

 [19x334.com](19x334.com)